-- Embedding fair recruitment principles across the Trust Review of the recruitment and selection policy underway- first draft to be presented to CDI team for review on 7th April 2021.
-As part of this Guidance for managers around diverse panels has been written and awaiting approval.
-Recruitment and selection training design is also under wayframework to be complete by 26th March - Interview panel training 10 BME staff have undertaken the training and are supporting managers across the trust on interview panels. - BAME Mentoring Renewed BAME mentoring programme to launch 26th March by LEaP under new name of B-Mentored - Increase diversity of the Clinical Team Manager leadership pool Planned support for BME staff include, how to complete applications, Interview skills, a day in the life of a CTM and a buddying programme.
-To make the interview process fair all panels will be diverse (including gender diversity) and applications on the recruitment system (TRAC) will be further anonymised. - Corporate Induction New Equality Diversity and Inclusion corporate induction commenced 1st February, it includes sessions on unconscious bias and cultural awareness. - Weekly BME drop in Drop-in sessions resumed as of 19th February for staff to raise concerns or any issues they may have. - Reinvigorate BME Staff Network Group Draft proposal to give staff protected time to attend network meetings completed and awaiting approval.
-Protected time is also being sought for core networks members to allow them to undertake network related activities that support CDI agenda. - Trust EDI strategy Building the strategy which will be shared with stakeholders in April 2021. - Anti-racism campaign Taskforce created with key stakeholders from the B-ME network, Communications team, CDI team as well as the wider organisation.
+- Embedding fair recruitment principles across the Trust A review of the recruitment and selection policy is underway.
+As part of this, guidance will be provided to improve diversity in panels.
+The design of recruitment and selection training is also under way. - Interview panel training 10 BME staff have undertaken training and are supporting managers across the trust on interview panels. - BAME Mentoring A renewed BAME mentoring programme will launch on 26 March, under the new name of B-Mentored

+- Increase diversity of the Clinical Team Manager leadership pool BME staff are being supported in respect of completion of applications, interview skills, a day in the life of a CTM and a buddying programme.
+To make the interview process fair all panels will be diverse (including gender diversity) and applications on the recruitment system (TRAC) will be further anonymised. - Corporate Induction A new Equality Diversity and Inclusion corporate induction commenced on 1 February, it includes sessions on unconscious bias and cultural awareness. - Weekly BME drop in Drop-in sessions resumed on 19 February for staff to raise concerns or any issues they may have. - Reinvigorate BME Staff Network Group Draft proposal to give staff protected time to attend network meetings completed and awaiting approval.
+Protected time is also being sought for core networks (Enable, LGBT and CAA) members to allow them to undertake network related activities that support CDI agenda. - Trust EDI strategy A new EDI strategy is being developed. - Anti-racism campaign A taskforce has been created, comprising key stakeholders from the B-ME network, Communications team, CDI team as well as the wider organisation.
 The campaign is currently at the planning stage and will be presented to AACE as a national communications in due course.

 Our percentage of Black Asian Minority Ethnic (BAME) staff has improved to 18%, against our end of year target of 17.5%.
+The Trust is one of the top performers for BME representation at Trust Board level.
 Our overall BAME staff numbers continue to increase (currently 1,160) although this representation varies at different levels in the organisation as follows:

 % of BME staff compared to White staff, in each pay band

 Bands 1-4 40.4%

 Bands 5-7 12.9%

 Band 8A to 9 14.2%

+Board 29.4%